Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Introduction

 \section{Introduction}

 Numerical simulations are routinely used in applications to predict the properties of fluid flow over a solid geometry.
 Such applications range from the design and analysis of aircrafts to constructing more efficient wind turbines.
-In this context, a large number of different models and numerical methods have been developed in order to efficiently compute aerodynamic quantities such as lift and drag.
-It is generally accepted that the compressible Navier--Stokes system is able to represent the physics that is encountered in such systems faithfully.
-However, since solving the full Navier--Stokes equations is often computationally prohibitive, a hierarchy of models has been introduced that are able to provide good predictions for a selected range of problems.
+In this context, a large number of different models and numerical methods have been developed to efficiently compute aerodynamic quantities such as lift and drag.
+It is generally believed that the compressible Navier\textendash Stokes system is able to represent the physics that is encountered in such systems faithfully.
+However, even for moderate Reynolds numbers, turbulent motion is only dissipated at very small spatial scales.
+This forces an extremely fine space discretization and renders the numerical solution of the time dependent Navier\textendash Stokes system intractable in all but a very selective class of applications (this approach is usually referred to as DNS or direct numerical simulation).
+Consequently a hierarchy of reduced models has been developed that are computationally more efficient.
+Even though methods such as RANS (Reynolds-averaged Navier\textendash Stokes) and LES (Large eddy simulations) are routinely employed to perform aerodynamics simulations, these simulations can still require days or even weeks to complete.

+In this work the goal is to develop a computer program that is able find an ideal airfoil geometry given a target function (for example, this target could be to maximize the lift-to-drag ratio).
+This is a nonlinear optimization problem as the geometry is the parameter under consideration.
+In addition, the large number of maxima found in these problems renders traditional optimization algorithms ineffective.
+In recent years, genetic algorithms have enjoyed some success (see, for example, \cite{casas2014,jones2000,gardner2003}).
+However, their application yields a new computational challenge as they require the computation of thousands or even hundred thousands of different airfoil configuration.
+Consequently, even RANS or LES methods are computationally prohibitive as the inner solver in such an optimization algorithm.